Marian Central Catholic High School

 Marian Central Catholic High School is a private, Roman Catholic high school in Woodstock, Illinois, United States.
 It is located in the Roman Catholic Diocese of Rockford.

 Athletics

-Marian has won the following state team championships: girls volleyball (2015 Class 3A State Champions), girls cross country (1998 Class A State Champions), and football in the 1980s when the team won 4 State Championships.
+Marian has won the following state team championships: boys' wrestling (2023 Class 1A State Champions), girls volleyball (2015 Class 3A State Champions), girls cross country (1998 Class A State Champions), and football in the 1980s when the team won 4 State Championships.